jalho/j3.re_backend/README.md

 * `npm start`

-    *Run `build/index.js` compiled from TypeScript with Node.
-Heroku web process is configured to do the same in `Procfile` when the code is deployed.
-TODO: Change Procfile to use this script instead.*
+    *Run `build/index.js` (compiled from TypeScript) with Node.js.
+Heroku web process is configured (in `Procfile`) to use this script.
+It does so after automatically running the build script too.*

 * `npm run build`

     *Run `tsc`, i. e. compile TypeScript as configured in `tsconfig.js`.
+Output to `build` directory.
 Heroku uses this script automatically on deploy.*
 </details>

 ## Backend source structure